Critical ideals of trees: Introduction

-This paper focuses mainly to present an explicit description of a set of generators for the critical ideals of a tree when $\mathcal{P}=\mathbb{Z}$.
-Given a tree $T$, let $T^\ell$ be the (non-simple) graph that result by adding a loop at each vertex of $T$.
-Our description of the critical ideals of $T$ is based on the set of $2$-matchings of $T^\ell$.
-More precisely: To each $2$-matching $\mathcal{M}$ of $T^\ell$ we associate a minor of $L(T,X)$, denoted by $d(\mathcal{M},X)$, in such a way that: If $|\mathcal{M}|=j$, then $d(\mathcal{M})$ is a $j$-minor.
-This association leads to our main result. \begin{Theorem36} Let $1\leq j\leq n$, a tree with $n$ vertices $T$, and $\mathcal{V}_2^*(T^\ell,j)$ be the set of minimal $2$-matchings of $T^\ell$ of size $j$, see Definition~\ref{defbas}.
+This paper focuses mainly on giving an explicit description of a set of generators of the critical ideals of a tree $T$, a connected graph without cycles.
+Our description of these critical ideals is based on the set of $2$-matchings of $T^\ell$, the (non-simple) graph obtained from $T$ by adding a loop at each vertex of $T$.
+More precisely, a $2$-matching of a graph $G$ is a subset $\mathcal{M}$ of its edges such that every vertex of $G$ has at most two incident edges in $\mathcal{M}$.
+We can think of a $2$-matching as a disjoint union of paths, where we are considering a loop as a path with only one vertex.
+To each $2$-matching $\mathcal{M}$ of $T^\ell$ we associate a minor of $L(T,X_T)$, denoted by $d(\mathcal{M},X)$, in such a way that if $|\mathcal{M}|=j$, then $d(\mathcal{M},X)$ is a $j$-minor.
+This association leads to our main result. \begin{Theorem36} Let $1\leq j\leq n$, $T$ be a tree with $n$ vertices, and $\mathcal{V}_2^*(T^\ell,j)$ be the set of minimal $2$-matchings of $T^\ell$ of size $j$ (see Definition~\ref{defbas}).
 Then